InseeFr/Pogues/doc/en/javascript/syntax.md

 ## Spread operator with objects

-This syntax is not part of ES2015, but might be part of future javascript versions.
+This syntax is not part of ES2015, but might be part of future `JavaScript` versions.
 Like ES2015 syntax, it is supported thanks to babel, with the [transform-object-rest-spread](https://babeljs.io/docs/plugins/transform-object-rest-spread/) plugin.

 It allows to make a copy of some object before updating some properties:
 ```javascript